The purpose of this Data Protection Statement

 When we provide our services to you, we will collect information about you and we want to be open and transparent with you as to the types of information we collect about you, why we collect it, how we use it and who we may share it with.

 Perspective Financial Group is a leading national financial advisory group consisting of local offices, each of which is its own legal entity.
-The data controller of your personal data is Perspective ( East Anglia) Limited, the Perspective Financial Group local office which provides you with financial advice.
-Perspective (east Anglia) Limited is registered at Paradigm House, Brooke Court, Wilmslow, Cheshire SK9 3ND with company number 1492223 (“we”, or “us”, or “our”).
+The data controller of your personal data is Perspective (East Anglia) Limited, the Perspective Financial Group local office which provides you with financial advice.
+Perspective (East Anglia) Limited is registered at Lancaster House, Ackhurst Business Park, Foxhole Road, Chorley PR7 1NY with company number 1492223 (“we”, or “us”, or “our”).

 Each local office is a subsidiary of our parent entity, Perspective Financial Group Limited.
 Perspective Financial Group Limited provides its local offices with support and shared back-office services and will only ever process your personal data for these purposes and in accordance with our instructions.